 December 7 is Pearl Harbor Remembrance Day

 National Pearl Harbor Remembrance Day commemorates the attack on Pearl Harbor, Hawaii on Dec 7, 1941.
-Although National Pearl Harbor Remembrance Day is not a public holiday, the American Flag should be flown at half-staff in front of homes, businesses, the White House, and all government buildings, as directed by the United States Congress.
+Although National Pearl Harbor Remembrance Day is not a public holiday, the American Flag should be flown at half-staff from sunrise until sunset in front of homes, businesses, the White House, and all government buildings, as directed by the United States Congress.

 The Attack on Pearl Harbor